The Ultimate Counseling Career Guide

 Art Therapist

-If you have the creative talent and creative passion of helping people, a career as an art therapist may be the perfect fit for you.
-They are people who withhold their judgment while showing a deep appreciation for the healing power of arts.
-They help people of different ages and background find healing through artistic expression.
+If you have the creative talent and passion to help people, a career as an art therapist may be the perfect fit for you.
+Art therapists are people who withhold their judgment while showing a deep appreciation for the healing power of the arts.
+They help people of different ages and backgrounds find healing through artistic expression.

 Music Therapist

 Music Therapists use their passion and therapy training to help others find healing, recovery, inspiration, and solace through music.
-The healing powers of music can be a simple form of remedy for people who are suffering from mental health issues.
+Music’s healing powers can be a simple remedy for people suffering from mental health issues.

 Speech Writer

-If you are a counselor with excellent communication skill or gifted with words, consider working as a speechwriter.
+If you are a counselor with excellent communication skills or gifted with words, consider working as a speechwriter.
 In this job, you help individuals express their ideas better through speech writing.

 Yoga Instructor

 There have been studies that yoga can transform your life for the better.
-Perhaps, it heals people from their emotional and mental struggles as well as improve posture.
+Perhaps it heals people from their emotional and mental struggles as well as improves posture.
 Yoga instructors have a passion for sharing their wisdom in improving physical and psychological health and well-being.

 Top Travel Counseling Careers